koppor/jabref/docs/openoffice/order-of-appearance.md

 - References in footnotes: are they *after* the page content, or number them as if they appeared at the footnote mark?
 (JabRef does the latter)
 - A figure with references in its caption.
-Text may flow on either or both sides.<br/>
+Text may flow on either or both sides.
   Where should we insert these in the sequence?
 - In a two-column layout, a text frame or figure mostly, but not fully in the second column: shall we consider it part of the second column?